 In relation to a Special Guardianship Order, a complaint may be about the following:

 - Support groups for children to enable them to discuss matters relating to Special Guardianship;

-- Assistance in relation to contact with parents for children;
+- Assistance in relation to Family Time with parents for children;

 - Therapeutic services for children; and

 - Assistance to ensure the continuation of the relationship between the child and their Special Guardian or prospective Special Guardian.

 The Complaints Manager has discretion in deciding whether to consider complaints where to do so would prejudice any of the following concurrent investigations: